kelleyvanevert/adventofcode2022/readme.md

   - Learn how to do the mutable iterator & vector updates thing (point 2) in idiomatic Rust

 - **Day 12.** Ai!
 We seem to have gotten to the part of the advent calendar where every challenge is getting hard :P Where yesterday, for the bonus star, you needed a bit of mathematical knowledge, today, you need a programmer's trick: Instead of just performing the entire search algorithm once for every possible starting point, which amounts to a very lengthy computation, it's better to generalize the algorithm, which then interestingly takes less time also :P What a fun bonus star generalization again!

+- **Day 13.** Today had three main parts, for me:

+  - Getting acquainted with Nom
+  - First failing at `PartialOrd for Packet`, and then reimplementing it after
+  - ..getting the actual ordering computation right -- trickier than I thought

+  Learned:

+  - Nom
+  - `<iter>.position(<predicate>)`
+  - `PartialOrd`, `Ord`
+  - Putting `use crate::{whatever}` imports inside the test function keeps the linter happy :)